Psychology

 Child psychologists are trained to work with both children and adults, as they often provide counseling and therapy services to families as well as individuals.
 This dynamic can be highly rewarding for aspiring therapists because it allows them to work with a wide range of clients and better understand the unique challenges that children and their families might face.

 If you are considering a career in child psychology, it is important to think about whether you are comfortable working with both adults and children.
-If this sounds like something you would enjoy, we encourage you to check out our Psychology Program Overview or speak with an Admissions Advisor to learn more about our programs.
+If this sounds like something you would enjoy, we encourage you to check out our Graduate School of Psychology or speak with an Admissions Advisor to learn more about our programs.

 References: